SoarGroup/Soar/SoarLibrary/Demos/arithmetic/readme.txt

 This program supports arithmetic ands subtraction between two multi-digit numbers.
 It formulates the problem in multiple columns.
-It does not use any math functions and as currently formulate has table of all single digit addition facts (for addition and one subtraction strategy) and tables of simple subtraction facts and addition by ten to single digits (for a second subtraction strategy).
-These facts can be converted to a semantic memory access (in the application of computer-result).
+It does not use any math functions.
+As currently formulated, it uses a table of all single digit addition facts (for addition and one subtraction strategy) and tables of simple subtraction facts and addition by ten to single digits (for a second subtraction strategy).
+These facts can be converted to a semantic memory access (in the application of compute-result).

-Each primitive operator is relatively simple; without complex proposal conditions, control rules, lots of control flags or complex conditional operator applications.
+Each primitive operator is relatively simple: without complex proposal conditions, control rules, lots of control flags or complex conditional operator applications.
 The actual execution trace is sometimes a bit tricky – especially for subtraction.